Calculation of the Vacuum Energy Density using Zeta Function Regularization

 \begin{quotation}

-{\bf Abstract} - This paper presents a theoretical calculation and estimate of the Cosmological Constant (CC) from the vacuum energy density by summing the contributions of all quantum fields' vacuum states which turns out to match the predictions of current cosmological models and all observational data to date.
+{\bf Abstract} - This paper presents a theoretical calculation of the vacuum energy density by summing the contributions of all quantum fields' vacuum states which turns out to indicate that there seems to be a missing bosonic contribution in order to match the predictions of current cosmological models and all observational data to date.
 The basis for this calculation is a Zeta function regularization method used to tame the infinities present in the improper integrals of power functions.
+The paper also makes a few other contributions in the area of vacuum energy.

 \end{quotation}